parshap/node-ffmetadata/README.md

    artwork images; see the [artwork section](#artwork) above for more information.

+ * `options["id3v1"]`: If this property is truthy, id3 v1 will also be
+   included.
+This is useful if compatibility with *Windows Explorer* is desired.

  * `options["id3v2.3"]`: If this property is truthy, id3 v2.3 will be
    used (instead of the default of v2.4).
 This is useful if compatibility with *Windows Explorer* is desired (see [#8][pull8]).